-- Beetroot is good home remedy for arthritis.
-Beets are said to have immunity enhancing properties which are beneficial for arthritis of immune disorder.
+- Beetroot is a good home remedy for arthritis.
+Beets are said to have immunity-enhancing properties which are beneficial for arthritis of an immune disorder.
 Beetroots are rich in potassium and have an alkalizing effect.
 Beetroot juice or a cupful of raw beetroot is recommended.

 - An active ingredient called bromelain is found in pineapple which is anti-inflammatory and hence is good for rheumatoid arthritis and osteoarthritis.
 A cup full of pineapple juice once a day is beneficial.

-- Apple-cider vinegar is a home remedy for non specific arthritis.
-It has a substance called mallic which helps remove inorganic salt deposits on articular surfaces.
-A tsp of apple-cider vinegar should be taken with a tsp of honey in a glass of warm water first thing in the morning.
+- Apple cider vinegar is a home remedy for nonspecific arthritis.
+It has a substance called malic which helps remove inorganic salt deposits on articular surfaces.
+A tsp of apple cider vinegar should be taken with a tsp of honey in a glass of warm water first thing in the morning.

 - Turmeric is very effective and a powerful home remedy for arthritis.
 It is believed to have a general joint rebuilding capability.
 It is used both internally and as a pack on joints as it is greatly anti-inflammatory.

 - Parsley juice is cooling and detoxifying and can be drunk throughout the day.

 For relief from joint pain

 - Castor leaves that are warmed on a griddle smeared with warm castor oil, and placed on a painful joint, soothe the pain and relieves swelling.

 - The warm pulp of aloe leaf soothes joint pain.

 - Massage with warm neem oil 2-3 times a week for rheumatoid pains.